xyproto/pixelpusher/README.md

 ## Features and limitations

 * Can draw software-rendered triangles concurrently, using goroutines.
-The work of drawing the triangles are divided on the available CPU cores.
+The work of drawing the triangles is divided on the available CPU cores.
 * Provides flat-shaded triangles.
 * Everything is drawn to a `[]uint32` pixel buffer (containing "red", "green", "blue" and "alpha").
 * Tested together with SDL2, but can be used with any graphics library that can output pixels from a pixel buffer.